Azure/azure-sdk/_posts/2020-05-18-formrecognizer.md

 The Form Recognizer recognize receipt API includes a pre-trained model for reading English sales receipts (e.g. receipts from restaurants or gas stations).
 This model has already been trained to extract expense related key information such as the time and date of the transaction, merchant information, taxes, total cost, individual prices on an item, and more.

-Let's create and authenticate a FormRecognizer client that will be used throughout the class
+Let's create and authenticate a FormRecognizer client that will be used throughout the class.

 ```java
 public class AnalyzeDataApp {